CommunityHiQ/Instructions/README.md

 To ensure compatibility with older FRENDS installations, without .NET Standard support, use .NET 4.6.1 for maximum compatibility.

-## why not multi-target?
+## Why not multi-target?
 Why just .NET Standard?

 A bit less hassle with differences in using libraries.